From manga to Mario Kart, anime to Akihabara, Japan is the best place in the world for wonderful ‘weeb’ activities and to release your inner ‘otaku’.

 Shibuya’s sparkling and shiny shopping mall, Shibuya Parco has so many good gaming stores to browse, from e-sports cafes to Shibuya Pokémon Center, plus a basement with multiple restaurants, comic shops and manga merchandise.

-Featuring games galore, pop-up shops, character models plus trading cards and more, be prepared to queue to get into Nintendo Tokyo at the weekends and during school holidays.
+Ninento features games galore, pop-up shops, character models, trading cards and more.
+Be prepared to queue to get into Nintendo Tokyo at the weekends and during school holidays.

 Read our Shibuya neighborhood guide >